EXCLUSIVE-Spanish court to hear Repsol lawsuit against YPF

 MADRID, July 11 A Spanish court has agreed to hear an unfair competition claim brought by oil major Repsol against former Argentine subsidiary YPF over the exploration of the vast Vaca Muerta shale oil field, court documents seen by Reuters show.

-While the consequences of the decision, dated July 5, remain to be seen and a trial could be years away, the move could eventually make it more difficult for international firms to invest in Vaca Muerta.
+While the consequences of the decision remain to be seen and a trial could be years away, the move could eventually make it more difficult for international firms to invest in Vaca Muerta.

-Some analysts also believe it could put pressure on Argentina to settle compensation with Repsol for the asset, which is still claimed by the Spanish oil group and has a potential value estimated at anything from $7.5 billion to as much as $90 billion.
+Some analysts also believe it could put pressure on Argentina to settle compensation with Repsol for the asset, still claimed by the Spanish oil group and whose potential value is estimated at anything from $7.5 billion to as much as $90 billion.

-Argentine President Cristina Fernandez seized Repsol's majority stake in YPF in May 2012, accusing the Spanish group of insufficient investment in the unit.
+Argentine President Cristina Fernandez seized Repsol's majority stake in YPF in May 2012, accusing the Spanish group of investing too little in the unit and forcing it out of the country.

 Repsol denied the charges and has filed lawsuits against the country for a loss of $10.5 billion.